Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 4. Fullstory

-Fullstory indexes every digital interaction with your website or app, which helps teams measure, validate, and take action on individual customer's experiences at scale.
+What it helps you do: Fullstory indexes every digital interaction with your website or app, which helps teams measure, validate, and take action on an individual customer's digital experience at scale.

-Session Replay can help you understand the impact an issue or blocker had on your business (for example, users affected or dollars lost) so you can prioritize bug fixes appropriately.
+Fullstory's Session Replay can help you understand the impact an issue or blocker had on your business (Ex: users affected or dollars lost) so you can prioritize bug fixes appropriately.

 With Fullstory, you can watch live sessions while the user is still online and browsing, which is particularly helpful to support teams.